Purpose, Scope, Basis, and Definitions

 Grade Point Averages

-(2) (Change OG 28.08.2013/28749) (Change:OG-17.08.2015/29448) Grade point average for any registered course, which is included in the grade average, is obtained by multiplying the coefficient of the grade with the ECTS credit.
+(2) (Change:OG-17.08.2015/29448) Grade point average for any registered course, which is included in the grade average, is obtained by multiplying the coefficient of the grade with the ECTS credit.
 The Grade Point Average is obtained by dividing the total credit points by the total number of ECTS credits.
 If this calculation is based on the courses taken for one semester, grade point average is obtained.
 If it is based on all the courses taken so far, cumulative grade point average is obtained.
 Students’ success is based on the cumulative grade point average.

 (3) When calculating the grade point averages, for repeated courses, the most recent grade is included in the grade point average.
 For taking a course in place of a course that was removed from the curriculum or an elective course, the grade for the course taken most recently is taken into consideration.